 Film Plot Summary

 The pre-title credits sequence opened with a dark-clad figure (revealed as Agent 007 James Bond (Pierce Brosnan)) running across the top of a dam, and then bungee-jumping down the massive face of the concrete structure.
 As he approached the bottom, he utilized his piton-firing laser gun to reel himself in and to cut open a steel door on the platform of the Soviet Union's Arkangel Chemical Weapons Facility.
-He slipped into the men's rest-room, knocked out a uniformed general on the toilet, and approached the kitchen and mess hall, where he joined forces with Agent 006 Alec Trevelyan (Sean Bean) (who first held him at gunpoint and spoke to him in Russian).
+He slipped into the men's rest-room, knocked out a uniformed general on the toilet ("Beg your pardon, forgot to knock"), and approached the kitchen and mess hall, where he joined forces with Agent 006 Alec Trevelyan (Sean Bean) (who first held him at gunpoint and spoke to him in Russian).
 The two secretly infiltrated into the lab, where 006 killed one of the technicians (# 1 death).
 With a digital code-breaking device (electronic keypad), Bond cracked the entry door access code to a storage area containing large tanks of volatile gas chemicals.
 As they placed explosive charges (set to detonate in six minutes), they were detected.
 Initially, 006 shot two guards (# 2-3 deaths), but then the agents were assaulted by a larger squad of soldiers led by the ruthless Soviet base commander, General Arkady Ouromov (Gottfried John).